 The rear automotive heater supplies heat to the rear portion of the coach while driving.
-The fan is controlled by a 3-speed rotary switch located on the dash.
+The fan is controlled by a 3-speed rotary switch.
+The rear heater fan speed control is located on the overhead console in the headliner above the review mirror.